gyroflow/gyroflow-docs/docs/guide/quickstart.md

+---
+hide:
+  - toc
+---

 # Getting Started with Gyroflow 1.0 +

 Welcome to the Gyroflow Quick Start Guide!

-Please use the Navigation Bar at the bottom of each page for a more step-by-step approach, or use the Navigation Menu at the left to get to a Hardware-specific Guide.
-Longer pages have a Table of Contents menu found on the right hand side of the page.
+Please use the Navigation Bar at the bottom of each page for a more step-by-step approach, or use the **Navigation Menu** on the **left** to get to a Hardware-specific Guide.
+Longer pages have a **Table of Contents** menu found on the **right** of the page.

 We hope these pages have been helpful and you enjoy using Gyroflow!